kanhaiyagupta9045/assignment_kirana_club/README.md

 - Given that the number of images to be processed per job may be quite large, the actual job processing occurs asynchronously in the background.
 - Users receive a job ID when a job is successfully created, which they can use to query the job status at any time.
 - Additionally, users need to provide a list of valid Store IDs in the form of a CSV file.
+- I have implemented a message-broker-based architecture using RabbitMQ to decouple job processing from the main server.
+By offloading tasks to RabbitMQ queues, the main server remains responsive and unaffected by job execution

 # Endpoints